xdobry/numberenigmasolver/README.md

 # Number Enigma Solver
 Search formula to solve easy two parameters functions.
 For example to find that 4 op 6 = 210 (the formula is (b-a)|(a+b)).

+<a href="http://xdobry.github.io/numberenigmasolver">Try the program directly in your browser</a>.

 The program is implemented in java script and can be run in browser which supports ECMA6.
 So you need a modern browser.
 The computation may take more time so the browser can complain about it by displaing some dialog about long-time java script processes.